vstalivyshel/UVM/README.md

 ./uvm usm [OPT] <FILE>

 [OPT]
-    -o <OUTPUT FILE> - write translated into USM instructions into the <OUTPUT FILE>
+    -o <OUTPUT FILE> - write translated into USM instructions into the <OUTPUT FILE> (default is stdout)
 ```